Azure SQL Database Development Considerations

 Host your application code on-premises at your own corporate data center, but host your database in Azure SQL Database.
 Your application code uses client libraries to access the database(s) in Azure SQL Database.
 For more information about the client libraries that are available, see Azure SQL Database Guidelines and Limitations.
-For example code, see How to: Connect to Azure SQL Database by using ADO.NET topic.
+For example code, see Connecting to SDS Using ADO.NET topic.

 Host your application code in Azure and your database in Azure SQL Database.
 Your application can use the same client libraries to access the database(s) in Azure SQL Database.
 In this case, your client application may be a desktop or Silverlight application that uses the benefits of the Entity Data Model and the WCF Data Services client to access data that is hosted in Azure SQL Database.

 You can minimize the network latency of requests to the Azure SQL Database by hosting your application in the Azure platform.
 Deploying your application to Azure provides more efficient transactions between your application and Azure SQL Database compared to an application hosted outside Azure.
 For more information about hosting your application and data in the cloud, see Azure SQL Database Data Access.

 Bandwidth used between Azure SQL Database and Azure or Azure AppFabric is free within the same region or data center.
 When deploying an Azure application, locate the application and the Azure SQL Database in the same region to avoid bandwidth costs.
 For more information, see Azure SQL Database Accounts and Billing.